 Common mistakes to avoid

-How to manage partitions after creation
+How to manage partitions after they are created